cockroachdb/docs/v22.2/aws-dms.md

 1. For the **Editing mode** radio button, keep **Wizard** selected.
 1. For the **Target table preparation mode**, select **Truncate**, **Drop tables on target**, or **Do nothing**.
     <img src="{{ 'images/v22.2/aws-dms-task-settings.png' | relative_url }}" alt="AWS-DMS-Task-Settings" style="max-width:100%" />
-1. Check **Enable validation** to compare the data in the source and target rows, and verify that the migration succeeded.
+1. Optionally check **Enable validation** to compare the data in the source and target rows, and verify that the migration succeeded.
 You can view the results in the [**Table statistics**](#step-3-verify-the-migration) for your migration task.
 For more information about data validation, see the [AWS documentation](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Validating.html).
 1. Check the **Enable CloudWatch logs** option.
 We highly recommend this for troubleshooting potential migration issues.
 1. For the **Target Load**, select **Detailed debug**.
     <img src="{{ 'images/v22.2/aws-dms-cloudwatch-logs.png' | relative_url }}" alt="AWS-DMS-CloudWatch-Logs" style="max-width:100%" />